 Take care of yourself.
 Providing support to someone who is involved in an unhealthy or abusive relationship is challenging.
 It is okay, and important, for you to set boundaries when you feel overwhelmed.
-It is not your job to save your friend.
+Remember it is not your job to save your friend.
 Ultimately, they will need to decide what to do.
-They can connect with Counseling and Psychological Services, the Office of Religious and Spiritual Life, ResLife staff, their class dean or the Women and Families Center.
+They can connect with Counseling and Psychological Services, the Office of Religious and Spiritual Life, ResLife staff or their class dean for support.

 Be understanding and compassionate if your friend is confused or unsure about what to do or if they still have feelings for their partner.
-Breaking up is difficult in the best of circumstances and can become more complicated when abusive elements are involved.
+Breaking up is difficult in the best of circumstances and even more so if emotional abuse is involved.